Anjali Anand

-Anjali Dinesh Anand is an Indian actress who primarily works in Hindi television.
+Anjali Dinesh Anand (born 12 June 1992) is an Indian actress and dancer who primarily works in Hindi television and movies.
 She is known for her lead roles in the Star Plus's television shows like Dhhai Kilo Prem, and Kullfi Kumarr Bajewala which earned her major recognition.
 She made her Hindi film debut with the Dharma Productions film Rocky Aur Rani Kii Prem Kahaani directed by Karan Johar.

-Anjali made her acting debut with 2017 web-series Untag.
+Anand made her acting debut with 2017 web-series Untag.
 She is also seen as contestant in stunt-based reality show Fear Factor: Khatron Ke Khiladi season 13.

 Early life

-Anjali Anand was born in Mumbai, Maharashtra.
+Anjali Anand was born on 12 June 1992 in Mumbai, Maharashtra.
 She is the daughter of former actor Dinesh Anand.

 Career

-Anjali Anand made her acting debut with the web series Untag in 2017.
+Anand made her acting debut with the web series Untag in 2017.

-Anjali played the lead in the television shows Dhhai Kilo Prem in 2017 and Kullfi Kumarr Bajewala in 2018.
+Anand played the lead in the television shows Dhhai Kilo Prem in 2017 and Kullfi Kumarr Bajewala in 2018.

-In 2023, Anjali appeared in the reality show Fear Factor: Khatron Ke Khiladi season 13 as a contestant.
+In 2023, Anand appeared in the reality show Fear Factor: Khatron Ke Khiladi season 13 as a contestant.
 She also made bollywood debut in 2023 with Karan Johar's film Rocky Aur Rani Kii Prem Kahaani.
 She also appeared in dance reality show Jhalak Dikhhla Jaa (season 11) and got evicted after 11 weeks.